DaisyIpatzi/daisyipatzi.github.io/_projects/2024-02-14-ML-Porfolio.md

 **Artifacts**: [Future of Machine Learning](https://daisyipatzi.github.io/blog/data-fusion)

 ## Development Team Project: Project Report

-**Summary**: This assignment required the analysis of the Airbnb dataset using data science techniques, culminating in the preparation of an analytical report addressing a substantive business question.
-The tasks included formulating relevant questions, performing data analysis, and presenting findings effectively within a concise report format.In this team project, I took on the role of team leader, setting deadlines, establishing the project timeline, interpreting code, and initiating the drafting of the analytical report.
+**Summary**: This assignment entailed a comprehensive analysis of the Airbnb dataset using various data science techniques, ultimately culminating in the preparation of an analytical report aimed at addressing a substantive business question.
+The dataset provided a rich source of information pertaining to Airbnb listings, including factors such as location, property type, amenities, pricing, and reviews.

+The initial phase of the assignment involved formulating relevant questions to guide the analysis process.
+These questions aimed to uncover insights that could inform strategic decision-making for a hypothetical business or organization operating within the Airbnb ecosystem.
+Questions could span a wide range of topics, including but not limited to, factors influencing pricing, preferences of guests, optimal property features, and market trends.

+Following the formulation of questions, the next phase involved performing data analysis to extract meaningful insights from the dataset.
+This encompassed various data science techniques, including exploratory data analysis, statistical analysis, machine learning algorithms, and data visualization.
+Through rigorous analysis, patterns, trends, correlations, and outliers within the data were identified, providing valuable insights into the dynamics of the Airbnb market.

+Overall, this assignment provided a valuable opportunity to apply data science techniques in a real-world context, demonstrating the practical relevance and impact of data-driven decision-making.
+By taking on the role of team leader and actively contributing to the analysis and reporting process, I gained invaluable experience in project management, collaboration, and effective communication, further enhancing my skills as a data scientist.

 **Learning Outcomes**: Through this assignment, I developed an understanding of the challenges and applicability of machine learning algorithms in real-world datasets.
 Additionally, collaborating within a virtual team environment provided practical insights into teamwork dynamics and communication skills, mirroring professional scenarios.
 As the team leader, I systematically developed and implemented the skills required to effectively collaborate in a virtual professional environment, gaining insights into team roles and organizational dynamics.
-Additionally, I honed my ability to express ideas succinctly and concisely, meeting the requirement for clear and concise reporting in analytical projects.
+Furthermore, I refined my ability to express ideas succinctly and concisely, meeting the requirement for clear and concise reporting in analytical projects.

 **Artifacts**: